 The Ultimate Mancation – Day 1

-Let’s back up a couple days.
+Let’s back up a couple of days.
 This ultimate Mancation roller coaster of emotions started off with cocktails at 35,000 feet.
 While en route to Phoenix I met a lovely couple on my flight.
 We talked about travel and farming and how they related.
 These pleasantries resulted in me being fed drink after drink.
-Now normally I am a closed off person which is a character flaw that I truly hate about myself.
+Now, normally I am a closed-off person which is a character flaw that I truly hate about myself.
 Travel is my therapy for this and offers me that outlet to open up.
 I was bagged and just wanted to sleep and catch up on some work.
-At first annoyed by the conversation I realized how I had slipped into old habits and thankfully came around.
+At first, annoyed by the conversation, I realized how I had slipped into old habits and thankfully came around.
 This was a crucial step one in setting the tone for my ultimate mancation weekend.